sapakusa/scripts-and-serialization-jsong-pb-denver-070918/README.md

 The actual unlocking of bitcoin is done in the ScriptSig field and proves ownership of the locked box in order to spend the funds.

+### Try it

-#### Exercise: Determine a ScriptSig that will satisfy this scriptPubKey:
+Determine a ScriptSig that will satisfy this scriptPubKey:

 ```
 767695935687
 ```

 #### Hint: use the Script.parse method